sneshyba/pypchem/README.md

 	5)	In formgrader/Manage Assignments, press the “Generate Feedback” button.
 Now there should appear a new folder in pchem called “feedback”.
 The feedback for each student should be there.

-Installing Mayavi
-Probably not all the below are necessary
+Installing Mayavi.
+Probably not all the below are necessary.

 	python -m pip install vtk
 	python -m pip install mayavi